 - Salt – to give the pie crust just a little flavor.

-- Half and Half – using half and half instead of ice water makes this crust a little softer, and richer.
+- Half and Half – using half and half instead of ice cold water makes this crust a little softer, and richer.
 You can substitute ice water if desired.

-- Mixed Berries – you can use fresh or frozen berries for this recipe.
+- Mixed Berries – you can use fresh berries or frozen berries for this recipe.
 If you’re using frozen let them thaw for about 30 minutes before using.

 - Rhubarb – this adds a little tartness to the pie filling, and balances well with the berries sweetness.